miriambudayr/tax-column/thought_log.md

 # better-sqlite3

 This isn't supported on mobile, but I can port the solution over to a mobile-compatible sqlite engine.
 I want to focus on correctness first.

+# Phrase matching

+It doesn't seem useful to only be able to search for individual tokens, so the next thing I need to do is make sure you can search for phrases.